CalebC44/github-portfolio/index.md

 ## About Me
-I am a [your role, e.g., *Cybersecurity Student | Aspiring Security Analyst*] with experience in:
+I a [your role, e.g., *Cybersecurity Student | Aspiring Security Analyst*] with experience in:
 - Penetration testing & system hardening
 - Programming in Python, C, PowerShell, and C#
 - Linux administration (Ubuntu, Rocky Linux)